Japanese Knife Types and How to Use Them

 Gyutou / Chef’s Knife

-Gyutou are the Japanese equivalent of a typical European chef’s knife.
+Gyutou, also commonly spelled as Gyuto, are the Japanese equivalent of a typical European chef’s knife.
 They are the ideal all-purpose kitchen knives and can be used for most tasks.
-Japanese gyutou are typically lighter and thinner than a European knife, are made out of a harder steel and as a result, hold a better edge.
-The design features nothing to obstruct the edge of the handle end of the blade, so it can be sharpened and thus used entirely.
+The Japanese gyuto knife is typically lighter and thinner than a European knife and is made out of harder steel.
+As a result, they hold a better cutting edge.
+The design features nothing to obstruct the blade at the handle end, so it can be sharpened and thus used entirely.
 The word gyutou in Japanese means ‘beef knife’.

 See all Gyutou Knives